 The present gardens were begun on a wet February weekend in 2001, when Adam and partner Karen Guthrie planted a hedgerow of native plants along a boundary between the edge of Grizedale Forest and Lawson Park.
 Largely unplanned at this early stage, a half acre ornamental area immediately in front of the farmhouse has developed from many seed-grown perennials propagated by Karen (a lifelong keen gardener) as time and finances allowed.
 Keen to avoid replicating a traditional Lake District garden, the experimental plantings are in constant flux, influenced in turn by modern European prairie plantings, Japanese garden design and observations of the wild landscape in the immediate vicinity.
 The garden areas are classified as 'Ornamental Gardens' or 'Productive Gardens'.
 As the plan to develop Lawson Park as Grizedale's head-quarters has emerged, the ambition of the garden has increased.
 It now seeks to articulate the philosophical aims of the organisation and act as a test-bed for new farming / horticultural practices and artists' projects.
 Landscape architect Lyn Kinnear was among the earliest advisors, and more recently designer Becky Sobell has contributed ideas.
 The gardens (both productive and ornamental) have now burgeoned to occupy some 5 acres and are a much-admired part of the local landscape.
 From 2006 - 2008 professional gardener George Watson joined Karen and Adam part-time.
 Work parties and volunteers are an important part of the annual maintenance regime now, with all residents and staff on site working on the land for a period each week.

-VISIT THE GARDEN: The gardens were selected by the prestigious National Gardens Scheme to open to the public for charity in 2008 and despite the reliably awful weather on Open Days, have welcomed over 500 visitors including the Hardy Plant Society and many local groups.
-Additionally, groups of between 10 and 20 are offered a guided garden tour by prior arrangement during June, July, August and September.
-A charge is made for the NGS and (optionally) for a home-made tea.
-Please contact us for more information.
-We also offer illustrated talks about the garden's development during the winter months, to local groups.
+VISIT THE GARDEN: The gardens were selected by the prestigious National Gardens Scheme to open to the public for charity in 2008/9/10 and despite the reliably awful weather on Open Days, have welcomed over 500 visitors including the Hardy Plant Society and many local groups.
+Though now withdrawn from the NGS we periodically invite members of the public to visit Lawson Park - email us at firstname.lastname@example.org.